Meet your teachers

 Assistant Head of School and Teacher of Languages

-She is really looking forward to helping students to find their voice in a new language and becoming confident communicators.
-She is also excited about helping students to find out about the exciting culture and history of the Spanish speaking world.
+She enjoys helping students to find their voice in a new language and become confident communicators.
+She also loves helping students find out all about the exciting culture and history of the Spanish speaking world.